MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/respond-to-task-module-submit.md

 ### User attribution for bots messages

-In scenarios where a bot sends messages on behalf of a user, attributing the message to that user helps with engagement and display a more natural interaction flow.
-This feature lets you to show a message from your bot that was sent on behalf of a user by displaying the name of the user in the header of the Adaptive Card response.
+In scenarios where a bot sends messages on behalf of a user, attributing the message to that user helps with engagement and showcase a more natural interaction flow.
+This feature allows you to attribute a message from your bot to a user on whose behalf it was sent.

-The following images display an Adaptive Card message sent by a bot.
-The left-side image is without user attribution and the right-side image is with user attribution.
-The image with user attribution displays the name of the user in the format: username via bot **(Megan Bowen via Poll)** in the Adaptive Card header.
+In the following image, left side of the image is a card message sent by a bot without user attribution and right side of the image is a card sent by a bot with user attribution.

 :::image type="content" source="../../../assets/images/messaging-extension/user-attribution-bots.png" alt-text="User attribution bots":::